jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

 ### 34 Opting in by person 18 years or more
 (1) A person who is 18 years or more and who wishes to opt in may do either or both of the following:
   (a) contract directly with a provider of a KiwiSaver scheme to become a member of a KiwiSaver scheme:
-  (b) if the person is an employee, give his or her employer a KiwiSaver deduction notice.
+  (b) if the person is an employee, notify his or her employer of a change in their KiwiSaver status.
-(2) A person who opts in by giving his or her employer a KiwiSaver deduction notice must give the employer— (a) his or her name and address; and
+(2) A person who opts in by notifying his or her employer of a change in their KiwiSaver status must give the employer— (a) his or her name and address; and
   (b) his or her tax file number.
 (3) The employer must give notice to the Commissioner of the information that the employee gives the employer under subsection (2), if the employer is satisfied that the employee is eligible to opt in under section 33.
-(4) That information must be given no later than the time that the employer is next required to deliver an employer monthly schedule to the Commissioner under sections RA 5, RA 20, RD 2(3), RD 4(1), and RD 22 of the Income Tax Act 2007 and sections 24J and 24P of the Tax Administration Act 1994.
+(4) That information must be given no later than the time that the employer is next required to deliver their employment income information for payday reporting to the Commissioner under sections RA 5, RA 20, RD 2(3), RD 4(1), and RD 22 of the Income Tax Act 2007 and sections 23E to 23I of the Tax Administration Act 1994.
 (5) For the purposes of sections 34 to 37, a PAYE intermediary (within the meaning of section YA 1 of the Income Tax Act 2007) acting under sections RP 2 and RP 6 to RP 16 of that Act is treated as an employer.

 ### 35 Opting in by persons under 18